mbforbes/beautyplot/README.md

 </table>

 ## Setup
 Add `beautyplot.py` to your `PYTHONPATH` so that Python can find it.
-I've provided a script that does this called 'setup.sh'.
+I've provided a script that does this called `setup.sh`.
 You can run it (on Unix-like systems) by typing the following in a terminal:

 ```bash
 source setup.sh